Privacy And Data Breaches

 - Errors on your credit report

-- Being denied for credit, even though you have a history of good credit
+- Being denied credit, even though you have a history of good credit

 - A warrant for your arrest

-Too many companies don’t take cybersecurity seriously, and their customers are the one that pay the price when a data leak happens.
+Too many companies don’t take cybersecurity seriously, and their customers are the ones who pay the price when a data breach happens.

-Data breach victims may be able to receive compensation through a class action lawsuit.
-This could include additional years of credit and identity monitoring, reimbursement for losses due to fraud related to the breach, compensation for time spent dealing with the breach, attorneys’ fees or nominal damages.
+Privacy and data breach victims may be able to receive compensation through a class action lawsuit.
+This could include additional years of credit and identity monitoring, reimbursement for losses due to fraud related to the breach, compensation for time spent dealing with the breach, attorneys fees, or nominal damages.